SJBM1876/sticky_notes/README.md

 # sticky_notes

-This is a sticky notes app created using Python and Flask written on VS Code.
+This is a sticky notes app created using HTML, Python and Flask written on VS Code.